Magneto: Combining Small and Large Language Models for Schema Matching

-\myparagraph{Contributions} Our main contributions are summarized as follows: \begin{myitemize} \item We introduce the \alg framework that effectively combines SLMs and LLMs and allows the creation of SM strategies that attain a balance between accuracy and runtime for diverse data and SM tasks (Section~\ref{sec:background}). \item We propose an LLM-powered method that automatically generates training data needed to fine-tune SLMs, making it possible to effectively use these low-cost models for specific SM tasks.
-We also present a fine-tuning pipeline that uses contrastive learning and, by combining triplet loss and online triplet mining, effectively utilizes the generated data to enhance the discriminative power of column embeddings for SM (Section~\ref{sec:match_retrieval}). \item Unlike previous approaches that use LLMs for SM, we show that reranking candidate matches with LLMs, derived from less costly methods, achieves high accuracy at lower costs.
-(Section~\ref{sec:match_selector}). \item In collaboration with biomedical researchers, we created a new benchmark that represents a real schema matching effort~\cite{li2023proteogenomic}, encompassing characteristics not present in existing benchmarks and presents new challenges for SM methods (Section~\ref{sec:benchmark}). \item We perform an extensive experimental evaluation of different strategies derived using our framework, comparing them against SM methods over datasets that cover a wide range of domains.
-We also carry out ablation studies to assess the effectiveness of different choices for column sampling and serialization.
-(Section~\ref{sec:experiments}). \end{myitemize}
+\item Unlike previous approaches that use LLMs for \smabrev, we show that reranking candidate matches with LLMs, derived from less costly methods, achieves high accuracy at a lower cost.
+(Section~\ref{sec:match_selector}). \item In collaboration with biomedical researchers, we created a new benchmark that represents a real schema matching effort~\cite{li2023proteogenomic}, encompassing characteristics not present in existing benchmarks and introducing new challenges for SM methods (Section~\ref{sec:benchmark}). \item We perform an extensive experimental evaluation of different strategies derived using our framework, comparing them against SM methods over datasets that cover a wide range of domains.
+We also carry out ablation studies to assess the effectiveness of different choices for column sampling and serialization (Section~\ref{sec:experiments}). \end{myitemize}